 To climb Uluru or not to climb, that WAS the question.
-From October 2019 visitors will no longer have a choice in the matter, as our beloved Uluru rightfully installs a blanket climbing ban – and with good reason.
+As of October 2019 visitors no longer have a choice in the matter.
+Our beloved Uluru is now under a blanket climbing ban – and with good reason.

 Q. Is there any way to climb the rock without a guilty conscience?

 No. But despite this, hundreds of thousands of tourists scale The Rock every year, against the express wishes of the traditional owners, the Anangu people.
 This has played a part in the decision of the Uluru-Kata Tjuta National Park board to unanimously ban the climb – and we couldn’t be more pleased.

 Here are five reasons the Uluru climb is now a thing of the past…